Can Cats and Dogs Eat A Vegan Diet? Our Vets Have This Advice

 Cats are obligate carnivores, meaning their bodies are specifically adapted to thrive on a diet rich in animal-based protein – quite the opposite of the Veganuary challenge.
 They require nutrients found only in animal tissue, and insufficient intake of these nutrients can lead to serious health issues.

-Cats need 11 essential amino acids in their diet, which they cannot produce on their own.
+Our team explain that cats need 11 essential amino acids in their diet, which they cannot produce on their own.
 These amino acids – lysine, arginine, phenylalanine, histidine, isoleucine, leucine, methionine, taurine, valine, tryptophan, and threonine – are crucial for various aspects of health, including vision, heart function, muscle growth, and hormone balance.
 Without adequate amounts of these nutrients, cats are at risk of health conditions like vision impairment, heart disease, hormonal imbalances, and overall malnutrition.

 To learn more about your pet’s individual nutritional needs, contact us to book an appointment with our experienced veterinary nurses in Towcester.